 And Disney also owns Marvel, so you can stream Avengers: Endgame, Black Panther, Captain Marvel and most of the other MCU movies (some are still on other streaming services, due to previous licensing deals).

 Disney's also bringing its big-screen original films to Disney Plus far ahead of schedule, since the box office has been decimated by regulations related to preventing the spread of COVID-19.
 The company made Frozen 2 available on Disney Plus weeks early.
-Also arriving early is Onward, the recent Pixar movie, which will be available on Disney Plus on April 3 (and is now available for digital purchase).
+Similarly, Onward, the recent Pixar movie, arrived on April 3.

 But while Disney Plus is great for kids and families, adult-oriented content is lacking.
 For instance, for Valentine's Day, Disney Plus had a sad collection of romantic movies for grown-ups.